thfProjects/Blog/README.md

-A simple blog type website built with Laravel
+A Blogging website built with Laravel

 Software used: